atomix/atomix.github.io/atomix/docs/variables.md

 ---

 {:.no-margin-top}
-The `atomix-variables` module provides a set of distributed atomic variables modeled on Java's [java.util.concurrent.atomic][JdkAtomic] package.
+The `atomix-variables` module provides a set of distributed atomic variables modeled on Java's [`java.util.concurrent.atomic`][JdkAtomic] package.
 The resources provided by the variables module do not implement JDK atomic interfaces because Atomix's APIs are asynchronous, but their methods are equivalent to their blocking counterparts and can easily be wrapped in blocking interfaces.

 ### DistributedValue

-The [DistributedValue] resource provides an asynchronous API similar to that of the JDK's [AtomicReference].
+The [`DistributedValue`][DistributedValue] resource provides an asynchronous API similar to that of the JDK's [AtomicReference].

-To create a `DistributedValue`, use the `Atomix.getValue` method:
+To create a [`DistributedValue`][DistributedValue], use the `Atomix.getValue` method:

 ```java
 atomix.<String>getValue("test-value").thenAccept(value -> {